 - Click and drag in the slide to select the size of your Visual Grid

 A Visual Grid is created with the same number of columns and rows as the table you copied from Excel.
 It is automatically linked to your Excel file, and you can view information about the connection by clicking the Excel icon located at the right edge of your PowerPoint window (`image`).
 From this dialog, you can update your data or change your data connection.
-To learn more about changing data connections, read our dedicated support article.

 Updating external data

-If you want to update your linked data, we strongly recommend that you update your Excel file and let Grunt fetch the changes for you.
+If you want to update your linked data, we strongly recommend that you update your Excel file directly and let Grunt fetch the changes for you.
 After all, that's why you wanted to link the data in the first place, right?
 When you save your Excel workbook, Grunt automatically fetches the new data and displays a notification stating that new data is available (we want you to be in control of your slides, so by default, we don't update them automatically).
 When you choose to update, the new data is pushed into your Visual Grid.

 Editing external data

 Sometimes you need to edit your data in PowerPoint, even though your data comes from Excel.
-Perhaps you're doing some last minute changes and don't have time to update your Excel model?
+Perhaps you're doing some last-minute changes and don't have time to update your Excel model?
 That's fine.
 We've got you covered.

 Grunt supports editing data that comes from Excel directly in PowerPoint.
 You can do this either with the Quick-Editor or the Data Editor.
 To ensure that you have excellent data integrity, Grunt never overwrites your data.
 Instead, you can override individual cells.
 So what's the difference?

 You can think of the data table from your external data source as a data layer.
 On top of this layer, Grunt puts an override layer of the same size.
 The override layer starts empty.
-When the Visual Grid request data from a cell, it first checks if that cell has data in the override layer.
+When the Visual Grid requests data from a cell, it first checks if that cell has data in the override layer.
 If the override layer contains data, those data will be returned.
 However, if the override layer is empty, the underlying data from Excel will be returned instead.